-The ALS Association, the only national voluntary health agency dedicated solely to finding a treatment and cure for ALS, strongly believes that these recent studies are further evidence that compel this nation and the Congress to act and commit the resources and funding that is necessary to answer remaining questions.
-Congress, the Department of Veterans Affairs and the Department of Defense also must respond to the recommendations of the Institute of Medicine and the Research Advisory Committee on Gulf War Veterans' Illnesses by committing the funding necessary to set a national goal of finding treatments for veterans afflicted with ALS and determining what about military service increases risk of the disease.
-This is vital, for ALS is the only specific disease for which research has thus far comprehensively found to occur at a higher rate in Gulf War veterans and evidence continues to show that this appears to be the case for all veterans, regardless of their time of service.
+The ALS Association strongly believes that the existing evidence compels this nation and the Congress to act and commit the resources and funding that is necessary to answer remaining questions.
+Congress, the Department of Veterans Affairs and the Department of Defense also must respond to the recommendations of the Institute of Medicine and the Research Advisory Committee on Gulf War Veterans' Illnesses by committing the funding necessary and set a national goal of finding treatments for veterans afflicted with ALS and determining what about military service increases risk of the disease.
+This is vital, for ALS is among the only specific diseases for which research has thus far comprehensively found to occur at a significantly higher rate for all veterans, regardless of their era of service.

-Congress should act to ensure that ALS is a disease studied under Department of Defense programs such as the Peer Reviewed Medical Research Program.
-Support for these and other federal programs that can advance ALS research is needed to meet the goal of finding treatments for ALS in the near future.
+Congress should act to ensure continued funding for the ALS Research Program (ALSRP) at the Department of Defense, the only ALS-specific program at the DOD.
+Congress appropriated \$6.4 million in funding for the program in FY 2012 and a total of over \$30 million has been provided since its inception in FY 2007.
+The ALSRP is a particularly critical program.
+Unlike, most other programs which focus on basic research, the ALSRP is focused on translational research, with the specific goal of finding new treatments for ALS.
+Support for this and other federal programs that can advance ALS research is needed to meet the goal of finding treatments for ALS in the near future.
 These efforts not only hold promise for our military men and women living with ALS today and in the future, but also the thousands of other Americans whose lives continue to be impacted by this horrific disease.